Warsash Maritime School: History and operations

+Move to Southampton City Centre

 In 2016, it was announced that the majority of teaching and accommodation facilities at the Warsash campus would be closed, with the school transitioning to new city centre facilities from 2017.
 The new facilities were officially opened in January 2018 by HRH Anne, Princess Royal and cadets began transitioning to the new site from 2017, with the move completed by 2019.
 In 2021, Lars Lippuner, a seafarer with a yacht background and previously a teacher at the School, became director of the school.

+In 2024, Lars Lippuner became Director of UK Customer Maritime Services at the UK Maritime and Coastguard Agency and Kunal Anand, a former lecturer took over as Director of the school.
+In 2024, Inmarsat donated a bridge simulator, with Global Maritime Distress and Safety System functionality, to the school.

 Training programmes

 Warsash Maritime Academy provides the following education and training programmes: